 I am fascinated by the links between art and science.
 Technology means ‘science of craft’ .
 I needed this when I needed a new super nano-black to use for my neon art piece ‘Black-eye Third Sight’ which will be exhibited (with thanks to Colt Technology Services Ltd) for the first time at my retrospective (Its preview was at the Science Museum Lates last year.)

-This was Christian Furr for Art Plugged artists in the industry; you can follow Christian on Instagram and head over to his website for his latest works, exhibitions, and more.
+This was Christian Furr for Art Plugged artists inside the industry; you can follow Christian on Instagram and head over to his website for his latest works, exhibitions, and more.